gerbenjacobs/HabboAPI/README.md

 ## Installation
 1. Download/git clone the project
 2. Download Composer if not installed globally `curl -sS https://getcomposer.org/installer | php`
-3. Run `php composer.phar install`
+3. Run `composer install`
-4. Verify the install by running `phpunit` or opening the `example.php` page
+4. Verify the install by running `phpunit` or opening the `example.php` page on a PHP server

 To use it: